 Value Type Requirements Predicate Expression Examples string literal Enclose in double quotes and escape the double quotes.
-'Owner' == "Amber" 'Stage Name' == "Closed Won" number literal Can be a float or long datatype.
+'Owner' == "Amber"'Stage Name' == "Closed Won" number literal Can be a float or long datatype.
 Do not enclose in quotes.
-'Expected_Revenue' >= 2000.00 'NetLoss' < -10000 field value When referencing a field from the User object, use the \$User.[field] syntax.
-Use the API name for the field.
-You can specify standard or custom fields of type string, number, or multi-value picklist.
-When you define a predicate for a dataset, you must have read access on all User object fields used to create the predicate expression.
-However, when a user queries a dataset that has a predicate based on the User object, Wave Analytics uses the access permissions of the Insights Security User to evaluate the predicate expression based on the User object.
-'Owner.Role' == "\$User.UserRoleId" 'GroupID' == "\$User.UserGroupId_c" Note: Supported User object field value types are string, number, and multi-value picklist.
+'Expected_Revenue' >= 2000.00'NetLoss' < -10000 3 When referencing a field from the User object, use the \$User.[field] syntax.
+Use the API name for the field. ethe "\$User.UserRoleId" You can specify standard or custom fields of type string, number, or multi-value picklist.
+'GroupID' == "\$User.UserGroupIdc" Note: Supported User object field When you define a predicate for a dataset, you must have read access on all User object fields used to create the predicate expression. value types are string, number, and multi-value picklist.
 Other types (for example, boolean) are not supported.
+However, when a user queries a dataset that has a predicate based on the User object, Analytics uses the access permissions of the Insights Security User to evaluate the predicate expression based on the User object.